Nexmo/station/_examples/voice/guides/ncco-reference/conversation/selective-audio-conference.md

   }
 ]

-// The agent joins and can both speak to, and be heard by the customer
+// The agent joins and can both hear, and speak to the customer
 // The agent's leg ID is 533c0874-f43d-446c-a153-f35bf30783fa [
   {